-In each case determine the rate of convergence of the algorithms by calculating the error for different values of N. Compare the performance of the different algorithms for each of the given integrals by establishing the order of the error term.
-Try to explain why a given method can have different error bounds for different integrands.
+and determine the rate of convergence of the algorithms by calculating the error for different values of N. Compare the performance of the different algorithms for each of the given integrals by establishing the order of the error term.
+Using the error estimate derived in class try to explain the different error behaviour for each of integrands.